sylhare/sylhare.github.io/_posts/2018-11-11-Contributing-to-ONAP.md

 #### Getting access to the source code

-Onap is composed of a big [list of projects](https://gerrit.onap.org/r/#/admin/projects/) on which you can contribute to.
+ONAP is composed of a big [list of projects](https://gerrit.onap.org/r/#/admin/projects/) on which you can contribute to.

 To have a preview of the projects you can check the mirrored repositories on [Github/onap](https://github.com/onap).
 As mirror you can't really contribute to them that way.